opentok/OpenTok-PHP-SDK/sample/Archiving/README.md

 ## Running the App

-First, download the dependencies using [Composer](http://getcomposer.org).
+First, download the dependencies using [Composer](http://getcomposer.org) in this directory.

 ```
 $ composer install